princiya/princiya-blog/src/pages/first-problem-to-solve-as-a-leader/index.md

 tags: ["leadership"]
 ---

+> The problem is people and the solution is people!

 As of October 1, 2020, I officially have the title `Head of Engineering (Frontend)` where I lead and manage the Web and Mobile application development teams.
 I am incredibly proud of this accomplishment of mine 👩‍💻 👩‍💻 👩‍💻.
 You can read my journey into technical leadership [here](/tags/leadership).
 While I have been in the lead role for 2 years now, one thing you would often hear me saying is:

 > Coding is easy, but managing people is hard 🤦‍♀️.

-If I were to write a book on leadership, then Chapter 1 would be:

-> The problem is people and the solution is people!

 ## What makes dealing with people hard